OmniTestr/OmntiTestr-Crawler/README.md

 Crawls a given webpage using a depth-limited search to create an output of what network calls are made on each webpage from a given start URL.

+This crawler can handle authenticated websites and is capable of creating new logins for testing.

 ![Example Output](https://raw.githubusercontent.com/OmniTestr/OmntiTestr-Crawler/master/demo.jpg)

 ## Installation